CodeScop/Oge-Mai-Field-Guide/allwardrobe.md

-LAST UPDATED 27 SEPT 2020
+LAST UPDATED 9 DEC 2020

 Because some people might be on the hunt for all the wardrobe items available in the game.
 I provide hyperlinks to all variations of the wardrobe for the regular game, but the Hunter Lodge Token Store has too many for me to cover (and the Hunter Lodge gives you plenty of opportunity to browse all the possibilities yourself), so that will just be a list of all the possible items and their prices.